A religiously diverse Edmonton hosts Pope Francis’ visit

 Mayor Amarjeet Sohi added that, in a city with a substantial Indigenous population, some residents may not have a “deep understanding of the struggle Indigenous communities are facing,” given the history of colonialization and culturally repressive residential schools.
 That is being addressed “through education, interfaith dialogue, intercultural dialogue,” he said.

-Those issues are central to Pope Francis’ visit to Alberta.
-On Monday he made a formal apology for decades of abuse of Indigenous children at church-run residential schools they were forced to attend.
+Those issues are central to Francis’ visit to Alberta, where on Monday he made a formal apology for decades of abuse of Indigenous children at church-run residential schools they were forced to attend.

 Sohi, who immigrated here from India four decades ago, is the first person of Sikh background and first person of color to be elected mayor.
 While he experienced prejudice early on, “this is also a community that lifted me up, that provided resources” to help him succeed, and he now wants to help create similar opportunities for newer arrivals.

-In a sign of cross-religious cooperation, volunteers to help with Pope Francis’ visit have come from the local Muslim community, the Salvation Army and The Church of Jesus Christ of Latter-day Saints.
+In a sign of cross-religious cooperation, volunteers to help with the papal visit have come from the local Muslim community, the Salvation Army and The Church of Jesus Christ of Latter-day Saints.

 More than 200 members of the latter have signed up for such tasks as coordinating park-and-ride lots.